seralexeev/xrabbit.dev/README.md

 date: 18-05-2025
 ```

-I decided to remember a bit how to handle a soldering iron and combine it with the knowledge I gained working as a fullstack.
-I want to build an internet-controlled machine with [Ackerman](https://en.wikipedia.org/wiki/Ackermann_steering_geometry) steering.
-The second step is to dive deeper into [ros2](https://github.com/ros2/ros2) and autonomous navigation.
+Decided to dust off my soldering skills a bit and mix that with what I’ve learned working as a full-stack dev.
+I want to build a robot that can be controlled over the internet and uses [Ackermann steering](https://en.wikipedia.org/wiki/Ackermann_steering_geometry).
+The second step is to dive deeper into [ROS2](https://github.com/ros2/ros2) and autonomous navigation.

 ---